VERTEBRAL COLUMN OVERVIEW

 Vertebral canal showing hollow tube formed by alignment of vertebral foramina housing and protecting the spinal cord

-• Hollow tube formed by the alignment of vertebral foramina
+• Hollow tube formed by the alignment of your vertebral foramina

-• Shape and size vary by region to accommodate mobility:
+• Its shape and size vary by region to accommodate your mobility:

-• Larger in cervical and lumbar regions for greater nerve distribution
+• Larger in your cervical and lumbar regions for greater nerve distribution

-• Contains the meninges, spinal cord, and cerebrospinal fluid
+• Contains your meninges, spinal cord, and cerebrospinal fluid

 BIBLIOGRAPHY